marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 7.3.
 First results and subsequent runs

 First of all, the benchmarks were *not only* testing the JavaScript vs WebAssembly performance.
 A lot more had changed under the hood, for instance going from Canvas2D rendering to WebGL.
-These tests are by no means good comparisons for barebone JS versus WASM, but rather performance of Micrio as a whole.
+These tests are by no means good comparisons for barebone JS versus Wasm, but rather performance of Micrio as a whole.

 After the first few trial runs, while the test *looked* much smoother on my screen using Micrio 3.0, the measured results were not that impressive.
 Over the 2 minute measured timespan, there was only *14% less* CPU usage than with 2.9, tested over a number of trials.